eionic/eionic-garden/README.md

 - Strengthening the behavioural impact of trauma, somatic load, and positive valence
 - Richer inter-avatar emotional coupling
 - Non-linear internal conflict and feedback loops
 - Advanced visualization and analysis tools
+- Future Narrative Layer: We plan to integrate LLMs (Large Language Models) not as decision-makers, but as a translation layer to enrich avatar internal monologues and social storytelling based on their emergent hormonal states.

 ---